calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

 (Gathercole and Alloway, 2007),

 > Be wary of reducing cognitive load too much – the learning process should be manageable, but not overly fragmented.
+See Expertise Reversal Effect in [inclusion.md](./inclusion.md) - too much support cases lack of engagement and inattention

 > Gesturing is a technique children use to reduce cognitive load while speaking